 For yeast experiments, 1-2 ml of yeast cells in the indicated background and medium was collected by centrifugation and snap frozen in liquid nitrogen for storage.
 Pellets were disrupted, boiled in 120 μl 1X LDS sample buffer (Thermo) for 10 min, and vortexed with an equal volume of 0.5 mm acid-washed glass beads to break cells at 4 °C for 2 min with a 1 min interval.
 Cell lysates were boiled for 5 min, separated from glass beads by 15,000 g centrifugation at room temperature for 30 sec, and analyzed by SDS-PAGE.
 For mammalian data, RPE-1 cells were washed with PBS and lysed with RIPA buffer (MilliporeSigma) supplemented with protease inhibitors on ice for 20-30 min.
 Cell lysates were further sonicated and incubated on ice for 5 min, followed by 10 min 21,200 g centrifugation at 4 °C. The supernatant was collected and analyzed by SDS-PAGE.

 Transfer was performed using iBlot2 (Thermo) and immunoblots were developed using Clarity Western ECL substrate (Bio-Rad) for HRP-linked secondary antibodies, or directly using fluorescent IRDye secondary antibodies (LI-COR).
-Data were acquired by using LI-COR imaging systems and analyzed in Image Studio (LI-COR).
+Images were acquired by using LI-COR imaging systems and analyzed in Image Studio (LI-COR).
 HA-tag (C29F4) rabbit mAb #3724 from Cell Signaling Technology.
 PGK1 mouse mAb (22C5D8) from Invitrogen.
 FLAG mouse clone M2 (F1804) from MilliporeSigma.
 GFP Living Colors A.v. mAb clone JL-8 (632381) from Takara Bio.